-- Compensation for all doctor and hospital bills, physical therapy, and for future medical care related to the injury
+Compensation for all doctor and hospital bills, physical therapy, and for future medical care related to the injury.

-The cost to repair or replace your damaged automobile, including the cost of a rental car while your vehicle is in the shop
+The cost to repair or replace your damaged automobile, including the cost of a rental car while your vehicle is in the shop.

-Compensation for pain and suffering, emotional distress, and loss of consortium with a spouse
+Compensation for pain and suffering, emotional distress, and loss of consortium with a spouse.

 If you or your loved one has been injured in a truck accident, it is important to contact a lawyer promptly.
 Tennessee requires that personal injury claims be filed within a certain amount of time in order to have a valid claim.
 If you wait too long, you may lose your right to recover compensation for your injuries.

 Three major interstates pass through Nashville and more than 150 truck terminals are located in the area.
 Nashville has a lot of truck traffic, and trucks are involved in a disproportionate share of serious accidents.
 A number of factors may cause a large truck to have a serious accident.
 Often, a truck driver’s error leads to an accident.
 Mechanical failures with a truck such as brakes out of adjustment or a defective part also may cause an accident.
 Improperly loaded cargo may shift or fall onto the roadway and cause a multi-vehicle accident.

-- Speeding – A truck driver may exceed the posted speed limit or drive at an unsafe speed for the existing road or weather conditions and cause an accident.
+Speeding – A truck driver may exceed the posted speed limit or drive at an unsafe speed for the existing road or weather conditions and cause an accident.
 Speeding is a leading factor is accidents caused by truck drivers.

 Fatigued Driver – Drivers may be dangerously fatigued from too many hours and days behind the wheel.
 They may be exhausted from trying to meet an unreasonable delivery deadline.
 Our attorneys examine logbooks, toll receipts, and other evidence to determine if a truck driver has acted with reckless disregard for safety by violating the hours of service limits that apply to commercial drivers.

 Distraction – A truck driver who is distracted by an onboard computer or cell phone may fail to see traffic stopped ahead or overlook a vehicle that has moved into the blind spot beside the big rig.

-- Steering Maneuvers – If a commercial truck driver makes a sudden lane change, the truck may collide with an automobile that was beside the truck in the blind spot or force the other driver off the road to avoid a collision.
+Steering Maneuvers – If a commercial truck driver makes a sudden lane change, the truck may collide with an automobile that was beside the truck in the blind spot or force the other driver off the road to avoid a collision.

 Taking Curves Too Fast – If a truck driver enters a curve too fast it can cause lateral acceleration of the truck that destabilizes it and leads to a rollover collision.
 Cargo tankers have a higher center of gravity than other trucks and a partial load can shift suddenly in a cargo tanker if the driver doesn’t take a curve at an appropriate speed.

-- Truck Maintenance – Trucking companies have a legal responsibility to maintain trucks in safe operating condition.
+Truck Maintenance – Trucking companies have a legal responsibility to maintain trucks in safe operating condition.
 But companies may cut corners on required regular maintenance to save money and allow an unsafe vehicle to stay on the road, posing a risk to everyone on the road.

 Defective Equipment – Truck equipment manufacturers may be legally liable if a tread on a truck tire separates or hydraulic brakes fails.
 Manufacturers have a responsibility to manufacture safe products.

 Seek prompt medical attention and a doctor’s assessment of your injuries.
 Some injuries may not be immediately apparent at the scene but can be serious.
 You may wake up a day or two later very sore.

-- Summon the police so the police can investigate the accident and prepare an accident report.
+Summon the police so the police can investigate the accident and prepare an accident report.
 Insurance companies rely on police reports in determining fault in a crash, though it is important to remember that the police do not have the final say on fault.

 While waiting for the police to arrive, take photos of the accident scene from all angles including skid marks on the road and damage to vehicles.
 Take a photo of the truck’s license plate.